OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-19.md

 ## Matthew 19:2

-Large crowds followed him, and he healed them there.
+A great number of people followed him, and he gave healing to them there.

 ---